TAP-GGC/AutoBots/README.md

 proper data training is essential for robots to recognize images.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

-This workshop has participants interact with a few distinct datasets that were each used to train some models.
-Students get to choose which dataset they would like to use, which would represent which model will be fed into the robot.
-The robot would then navigate through some obstacles and each dataset would reflect how well the robot could recognize those images.
+This workshop has participants train their own Convolutional Neural Network to recognize custom hand gestures and allow control of a Makeblock Mbot Mega.
+Students get to create their own distinct dataset based on images captured of their hand.
+The robot would then navigate through some obstacles and each gesture would reflect how well the robot could recognize those images.

 ## :bulb: Project Information
 <!--